 Avalanches are an inherent risk of skiing.
 Deer Valley’s efforts reduce the risk of avalanches; however, avalanches may occur at any time both inside and outside the resort’s boundaries.
 Deep snow and tree wells can create a suffocation hazard.
 Do not ski alone.

+Deer Valley is a ski only resort.
 Guests on alpine, telemark or mono ski equipment with feet placed side by side and facing forward are allowed.
 Snowboards and carving boards are restricted from use.